grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image20.jpeg" alt-text="A close up of a device.":::

-5. Use isopropyl alcohol (70% IPA) and cleaning swabs to clean any adhesive remaining from the 2 grounding tapes.
+5. Use isopropyl alcohol (70% IPA) and cleaning swabs to clean any adhesive remaining from the two grounding tapes.

-6. With your fingers, gently disconnect the 4 FPCs connected to the trackpad.
+6. With your fingers, gently disconnect the four FPCs connected to the trackpad.
 Place the trackpad FPC gently aside on an ESD safe surface for reuse during reassembly if it's not damaged.

-7. With a 5IP Torx Plus Screwdriver, remove the 7 screws holding the Trackpad to the C Cover.
+7. With a 5IP Torx Plus Screwdriver, remove the seven screws holding the Trackpad to the C Cover.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image21.jpeg" alt-text="A close-up of a computer.":::

     > [!IMPORTANT]
-    > Be sure to press down firmly with the screwdriver to avoid any chance for screw stripping.
-Additionally, please keep track and count the number of screws removed to ensure there are no extra screws in the area.
+    > To avoid any chance for screw stripping, be sure to press down firmly with the screwdriver.
+Additionally, count and keep track of the number of screws removed to ensure there are no extra screws in the area.

 8. With your hand, remove the Trackpad subassembly from the C Cover.